tudelft-iv/RTCnet/README.md

 # Description
 This repository will contain the code of RTCnet from our manuscript entitled
-***"CNN-based Road User Detection using the 3D Radar Cube"***. after it is accepted and published.
+***"CNN-based Road User Detection using the 3D Radar Cube"*** after it is accepted and published.
 The paper was submitted to Robotics and Automation Letters (RA-L).

 # What is RTCnet?
 RTCnet is a radar based, single-frame, multi-class detection method for moving road users (pedestrian, cyclist, car), which utilizes low-level radar cube data.